AppleUnicorns/xnu/README.md

+In those project I will rewrite kernel to Assembly language.
+As I proofed at my Obj-C binary program using inline ASM give faster results even in simple instructions.
+Project will be tested on M3 MacBook Air and automated with Mistral AI moodel

 # What is XNU?

 XNU kernel is part of the Darwin operating system for use in macOS and iOS operating systems.
 XNU is an acronym for X is Not Unix.